Tag: holiness

 If you’ve ever been on a long trip, whether as a parent or a child, “Are we there yet,” is a common question.
 So common that some people can time when the next time the question will be asked.
 The “are we there yet” question is an event- and time-based question with an answer.

 Paul wasn’t there yet.
 In Romans, he expresses his grief/frustration/reality that he keeps missing the mark of things.
-He recognizes a conflict between our nature bent towards its own gratification, and our God-nature desiring to be in God’s grace, mercy, and .
+He recognizes a conflict between our human nature bent towards its own gratification, and our God-nature desiring to be in God’s grace, , and love.

-Then there is the “confession” that has been used for generations in some traditions regarding confession and .
-The sin is an issue.
+Then there is the “confession” that has been used for generations in some traditions regarding confession and redemption.
+The is an issue.
 The unconfessed, unrepented, and unreconciled (can be read as unforgiven, but not entirely accurate) sin is the bigger issue.
-When John talks about not being in fellowship, it is the unconfessed, unrepented, and unreconciled sin that “shows” we are walking in darkness.
+When John talks about not being in fellowship, it is the unconfessed, unrepented, and unreconciled sin that “shows” we are walking in .

 ※Prayer of Confession from the Book of Common Prayer (2019)※